yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <img src="img/shallow_deep_copy2.png" alt="shallow_deep_copy" title="shallow_deep_copy">
 </p>

-> - Shallow Copy : Duplicates as little as possible.
-If b is a shallow copy of a, b points to a's location in memory, b ```WILL CHANGE``` it's value when change a.
+> - **Shallow Copy** : Duplicates as little as possible.
+If b is a shallow copy of a, b points to a's location in memory, b `will change` it's value when changes a.
 > - Method => spread operator, object.assign

-> - Deep Copy : Duplicates everything.
-If b is a deep copy of a, a and b has it's own memory location, b ```WILL NOT CHANGE``` it's value when change a.
+> - **Deep Copy** : Duplicates everything.
+If b is a deep copy of a, a and b has it's own memory location, b `will not change` it's value when changes a.
 > - Method => javaScript : JSON.parse(JSON.stringify(object)) (not for function), jQuery : $.extend, lodash : _.cloneDeep

 > - Related Reference : [關於 JS 中的淺拷貝和深拷貝](https://larry850806.github.io/2016/09/20/shallow-vs-deep-copy/),  [JS-淺拷貝(Shallow Copy) VS 深拷貝(Deep Copy)](https://kanboo.github.io/2018/01/27/JS-ShallowCopy-DeepCopy/)